The Application Process

 Fall quarter admissions and fellowship consideration for domestic and international students (contact department for winter and spring admissions):

 Applications are now open for fall quarter.
-Submit a completed application by January 5th in order to receive priority consideration for admissions and fellowship.
+The early deadline to submit your application is December 1st, and completed applications are due by January 5th in order to receive priority consideration for admissions and fellowship.
 Eligible applicants will be considered for fellowship awards, which are a combination of stipends and employment as a Teaching Assistant or Graduate Student Researcher.
 Fellowships are limited and highly competitive; therefore, students are encouraged to apply early.

 Testing & Qualifications

 The general GRE exam is optional to apply for the Ph.D. program.

 A GPA of at least 3.25 (Junior/Senior year) and a minimum GRE score of 300 (verbal + quantitative scores combined) qualify for admissions.
 Applicants with higher GPA and GRE test scores will be considered for our highest fellowship awards.
 Letters of recommendation and demonstrated ability to conduct independent research are all strongly taken into consideration.